vpham-gia/2019-03_PSG_X/submission/README.md

   2. Similar features are computed for previous 2 and 3 events.

 #### Model & pipelines
-Models used start from basic models and iterations tend to complexify models in order to increase performance.
+Modeling starts from basic models and iterations tend to complexify models in order to increase performance.
 For both 3 problems, similar iterations have been made:
   1. Baseline model - dumb model (e.g. predict most frequent player, predict last team, predict last coordinates)
   2. Basic model - Random Forest with 500 trees and 15 max_depth